 Arguing is not necessarily a sign of a bad marriage.
 Likewise, never arguing is not a sign of a good marriage.
 In fact, marriages without argument may indicate the couple has checked out of the relationship.
 This approach does not prevent arguments or disagreements.
 However, it does allow couples to resolve differences without destroying the emotional bond holding the couple together.

 When working with couples I use the insights and techniques developed from years of empirical research by Dr. John Gottman (The Seven Principles for making Marriage Work) and Gary Chapman (The Five Love Languages).
-My approach is based on Dr. Sue Johnson’s Emotionally Focused Couples Therapy (EFT).
+Our approach is based on Dr. Sue Johnson’s Emotionally Focused Couples Therapy (EFT).
 The EFT approach can also be used with families in distress and individuals who want to connect better with others and manage their need of support from others.

 You may read more about couple and family relationships by visiting the following pages: